Gramli/gramli.github.io/git/troubleshooting/sourcetree-missing-last-commit.md

 git reset <commitId> --hard
 ```

 Then do rebase with git bash, because sourceTree will fails again.
+Generaly for big rebase I recomend to use git bash.